DongzeHE/scpca-docs/docs/getting_started.md

 processed_adata.obs["submitter_celltype_annotation"]
 ```

-Cells that submitters did not annotate are labeled with `NA`.
+Cells that submitters did not annotate are labeled with `submitter-excluded`.
 Note that submitter-provided annotations are also present in unfiltered and filtered objects and can be accessed using the same approach shown here for processed objects.